madx/git-identity/README.md

 To get zsh completion, move the `git-identity.zsh-completion` file to a location present in your `$FPATH`, renaming the file to `_git-identity`.

+You can also use [basher](https://github.com/basherpm/basher) to install git-identity:

+    $ basher install madx/git-identity

 Usage
 -----